reyadrahman/node/chat-bot/README.md

 Create an app in your [Microsoft account](https://apps.dev.microsoft.com) and create a bot in [Microsoft Bot Framework](https://dev.botframework.com/bots?id=botframework)

+Then go to [my bots](https://dev.botframework.com/bots?id=botframework) and under "Channels" add the channel that you want (skype, slack etc) and follow the instructions.

+Currently Skype and Slack are supported.

 ## Development
 During development, instead of `npm run build`, you can use `npm run build -- --watch` to tell webpack to automatically rebuild when something changes.